annatennyson/hello-world/README.md

 Hi Humans!
 I'm quite cool.
 Well i thought a change would be wonderful.
-Soi i decided on it.
+So I decided on it.